EmmanuelDemey/codelab-elastic/step3/README.md

 And what if we monitor our NodeJS server now?
 We will use the APM features of the Elastic stack

 * Start docker-compose without the back
-* Start the back with nodemon in order to have hot reload
+* Start the back with nodemon in order to have the hot reload feature.

 ```shell
 nodemon run start